 \section{Abstract}

-We study convex polyhedra in $\RRP^3$ with all their vertices on a sphere.
-In particular, we do not require that the polyhedra lie in the interior of the sphere, hence the term ``weakly inscribed''.
-With a purely combinatorial characterization of the $1$-skeleta of weakly inscribed polyhedra, we advance one step towards a complete answer to Steiner's inscribability problem, which dates back to 1832.
+Motivated by an old question of Steiner, we study convex polyhedra in $\RRP^3$ with all their vertices on a sphere -- but not necessariy on one side of it -- and give an explicit combinatorial description of their possible combinatorics.

-The key idea of this paper is to regard $\RRP^3$ as a combination of the hyperbolic space and the de Sitter space, with the sphere as the common ideal boundary.
-Then weakly inscribed polyhedra can be interpreted as ideal polyhedra, and our combinatorial characterization follows from a linear programming characterization of their exterior dihedral angles.
-We also describe the hyperbolic-de Sitter structures induced on the boundaries of weakly ideal polyhedra.
-They are obtained by properly gluing hyperbolic planes to a de Sitter surface along their ideal boundaries.
+The proof uses a natural extension of the 3-dimensional hyperbolic space by the de Sitter space.
+Polyhedra with their vertices on the sphere are interpreted as ideal polyhedra in this extended space.
+We characterize the possible dihedral angles of those ideal polyhedra, as well as the geometric structures induced on their boundaries, which is composed of hyperbolic and de Sitter regions glued along their ideal boundaries.